Glossary of Terms in Map History

 A relief printing process, effectively the inverse of etching: a wax film on the matrix is scratched through; the exposed areas are then built up through an electrolytic process.
 A common technique for commercial mapping in the USA in the late nineteenth and in much of the twentieth century (Woodward 1977).

 The internal and intangible neurological structure by which individuals (animals and humans, even insects) retain and access spatial information.
+Also known as an “imagination map” (Vorstellungskarte) in German (Azócar and Buchroithner 2014, xii), and also improperly as ¶mental map1.
 This usage of “map” is strictly metaphorical.
 What the individual creates when externalizing this knowledge is a sketch map.

 A thin sheet of copper commonly used as the matrix in intaglio printing.
 The copper is scored with lines through various techniques.
 It is possible to use “copper plate” as an adjective: a “copper plate map” is one printed from a copper plate.